Balancing Your Checkbook

 There are four reasons to balance your checkbook every month.
 Number one; your bank records and your daily records should match.
 Number two; you typically only have 60 days in which to inform the bank of an error.
 Number three; if you make a mistake or forget to post an ATM withdrawal, debit card purchase, or other transaction in your checkbook register, you may start bouncing checks and incurring fees which are often 25 dollars or more for every returned check.
 Sometimes people make such a mess of their checkbook by not balancing regularly that they have to close out their account and open another one.

 You can balance your checkbook monthly.
 It's easy to do.
-What you'll need is your most recent bank account and/or cancelled check, a checkbook balancing form, your checkbook register, a calculator and a pencil.
+What you'll need is your most recent bank account and/or canceled check, a checkbook balancing form, your checkbook register, a calculator and a pencil.
 Here's how to start.

 Number one; get a copy of your monthly bank statement.
 These should be mailed to you each month.
 If you misplace one, you can ask for another usually for a small fee or get a copy on-line usually for free.